“I quit!”

 Whether the statistics are the number of participants, amount of money collected, or hours worked, share the data in an open format with the volunteers.
 Make your volunteers a part of the discussion to improve the turnout for the next event.

 It’s natural for certain personalities to click, while others may not be on the same page.
 Your organization is a melting pot of diverse personalities working toward the same goal.
-As hard as it may be, it is essential that you do not show favoritism.
+As hard as it may be, you mustn't show favoritism.

 If you are always calling the same people into your office to get their opinions or always giving certain volunteers first dibs on opportunities, you are setting yourself up for discontent.
 Make it a point that all your volunteers are asked for their opinions and provided the same access to volunteer opportunities.
 If you have hundreds or thousands of volunteers, try sending an occasional survey that solicits their feedback.

 As an organization that depends on volunteers, some turnover is expected.
 However, by paying attention to a few key principles, you can limit your turnover.
-These principles include communicating important information to everyone in a timely manner, regularly praising your volunteers, being open and honest regarding your data, and ensuring that your volunteers have equal access to volunteer opportunities.
+These principles include communicating important information to everyone promptly, regularly praising your volunteers, being open and honest regarding your data, and ensuring that your volunteers have equal access to volunteer opportunities.

-By practicing these simple tips on a regular basis, you should be well on your way to a happier volunteer staff.
+By practicing these simple tips regularly, you should be well on your way to a happier volunteer staff.